-- a, c) The proposed project has the potential to result in indirect construction-related impacts because of close proximity to City-owned open space within McGonigle Canyon (MHPA), and direct impacts to cultural (archaeological and tribal cultural) resources as further discussed in the Land Use and Cultural Resources Sections of the Initial Study Checklist.
-Implementation of the mitigation measures idenitfied in Section V. MMRP of the MND would reduce potentially significant indirect impacts associated with the adjacent MHPA open space within McGonigle Canyon, and potential direct impacts to cultural resources to below a level of significance. - Any potential environmental effects on human beings resulting from the project could be reduced or eliminated through project design or compliance with local, state, and federal regulations, including the MMRP adopted with certification of the MND.
-No impact would occur.
+a, c) The proposed project has the potential to result in indirect construction-related impacts because of close proximity to City-owned open space within McGonigle Canyon (MHPA), and direct impacts to cultural (archaeological and tribal cultural, paleontological) resources as further discussed in the Land Use and Cultural Resources Sections of the Initial Study Checklist.
+Implementation of the mitigation measures identified in Section V. MMRP of the MND would reduce potentially significant indirect impacts associated with the adjacent MHPA open space within McGonigle Canyon, and potential direct impacts to cultural resources to below a level of significance.